AJFX-01/foodco/README.md

 If you have any questions or feedback, please open an issue on the GitHub repository or contact the maintainer at [opeyemi.ajegbomogun@yahoo.com](mailto:your-email@example.com).

+## Thought Process

+While building this application, the following considerations guided the development process:

+1. **Component Structure**: We aimed for a modular design with reusable components to improve maintainability and scalability.
+2. **State Management**: We chose to use React Context for global state management, as it provides a good balance between simplicity and functionality for this scale of application.
+3. **Data Fetching**: React Query was selected for data fetching and caching to optimize performance and provide a smooth user experience.
+4. **UI/UX Design**: We focused on creating a clean, intuitive interface with responsive design principles to ensure usability across different devices.
+5. **Testing**: We implemented unit tests for critical components to ensure reliability and ease of future development.

+## Trade-offs and Limitations

+While the current implementation provides a solid foundation, there are some trade-offs and limitations to consider:

+1. **API**: The application now uses json-server as a mock API, which provides a more realistic development environment.
+However, for production use, integration with a real backend would still be necessary.
+2. **Scalability**: The current design may need to be revisited if the product catalog grows significantly in size or complexity.
+3. **Authentication**: The application doesn't include user authentication, which would be crucial for a real-world product management system.
+4. **Image Handling**: The current implementation doesn't support image uploads, relying instead on image URLs.
+5. **Performance Optimization**: While React Query provides some optimization, additional measures like virtualization might be necessary for very large product lists.

 ---

 Happy coding! 🚀